 - A student has a maximum of five years to complete all coursework, including waivers and transfer of units, beginning the first date of enrollment for coursework in the degree program.

-- Students approaching program completion must obtain a credential application from the credential analyst office in the School of Education.
+- Students approaching program completion must obtain a credential application from the Office of Credentials in the School of Education.
 Students must complete all credential requirements to apply for the credential.

-- Students approaching graduation must obtain an Intent to Commence and/or Graduate Form from the Office of the Graduate and Professional Registrar at least 90 days before intended graduation.
-The registrar will determine whether the student has met all requirements.
+- Students approaching graduation must obtain and complete an Intent to Commence and/or Graduate Form from the Office of the Registrar in accordance with published university deadlines.
+The registrar and department will collaborate to determine whether the student has met all requirements.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.